2592 Assistant Director, Dual Credit Program

 9. Contributes to a work environment that encourages knowledge of, respect for, and development of skills to engage with those of other cultures or backgrounds.

-10. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as directed by the Dual Credit Coordinator.
+10. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as directed by the Director, Dual Credit Program.

 11. Contributes to the overall success of Access and Outreach by performing all other duties as assigned.

-The Assistant Dual Credit Coordinator is supervised by the Dual Credit Coordinator.
+The Assistant Director, Dual Credit Program is supervised by the Director, Dual Credit Program.

 OFFICE OF HUMAN RESOURCES